kadern0/simple-app/Readme.md

 deploy a service so it achieves reliability and scalability at the same time.
 I also wanted to use some technologies that I hadn't used before so I could learn during the process.
-After a quick look, I opted for using AWS Fargate, Cloudformation, CodePipeline and CodeBuild (if you know what they are skip the next 4 paragraphs).
+After a quick look, I opted for using AWS Fargate, Cloudformation, CodePipeline (if you know what they are skip the next 4 paragraphs).

 AWS Fargate is a compute engine for Amazon ECS that allows you to run containers without having to manage servers or clusters.
 With AWS Fargate, you no longer have to provision, configure, and scale clusters of virtual machines to run containers.
 This removes the need to choose server types, decide when to scale your clusters, or optimize cluster packing.
 AWS Fargate removes the need for you to interact with or think about servers or clusters.
 Fargate lets you focus on designing and building your applications instead of managing the infrastructure that runs them.